rahul8436/Shuffle-Deck/README.md

 `git clone https://github.com/rahul8436/Shuffle-Deck.git`

+1. Install NPM packages: To install packages , open a terminal in the folder where you cloned the code and run:
-1. Install NPM packages: `npm install` [This will install all the dependencies for the application]
+`npm install` [This will install all the dependencies for the application]

 2. To run the application, open a terminal in the folder where you cloned the code and run: